 SHELBY FARMS PARK

 Shelby Farms Park is big!
 We're talking the largest urban park in the United States big.
 So with all that space, there's plenty to do.
 Shelby Farms has biking and hiking trails, horseback riding, fishing, a lake for kayaking and canoeing, and plenty of space to fly kites.
 Something you don't usually see – Shelby Farms is home to a herd of American Bison.

 Rent a bike and cruise the Greenline.
 Get climbing on the ropes course and zip lines of Go Ape.
 Bring your kids.
 They'll love to run, jump and play at the Woodland Discovery Playground, open sunrise to sunset each day.

 GRACELAND & ELVIS PRESLEY'S MEMPHIS

 Welcome to the home of Elvis Presley.
 Graceland was purchased by Elvis for $102,000 in 1957 (Elvis was 22 years old).
 The Graceland experience takes you from Elvis' humble beginnings through his rise to super stardom.
 See how a rock 'n' roll legend lived and relaxed with family and friends.
-The full Elvis experience includes a tour of the mansion and the Elvis Presley's Memphis Entertainment Complex which allows you to immerse yourself in Elvis' life and career like never before.
+The full Elvis experience includes a tour of the mansion and the Elvis Presley's Memphis Entertainment Complex, which allows you to immerse yourself in Elvis' life and career like never before.
 Entry into the state-of-the-art entertainment and exhibit complex includes the Elvis The Entertainer Career Museum, Presley Motors Automobile Museum and themed discovery spaces showcase Elvis’ influences in the Elvis Discovery Exhibits.
-And with two restaurants in the complex you'll be able to refuel.
+And with multiple eateries in the complex, you'll be able to refuel.